GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 Sonic Racing Transformed GdGohan Edition

 UPDATE V4:
 Apk for all GPUs, using Mali obb (use obb from v4, is the most updated.
-The difference between GPU types in the game is only related to textures, and the textures in the Mali version uses ETC1, which supports any device from Android 4 onwards, with any GPU)
+The difference between GPU types in the game is only related to textures, and the textures in the Mali version uses ETC1, which supports any device from Android 4+, with any GPU)

 V4.2B:
 the game will reboot once after setting your name.
 It only works with the achievement section.